-Drive Type The drive type may be Serial-attached SCSI (SAS),

-Serial ATA (SATA) or Fibre Channel (FC).
+Drive Type Specifies the drive type: Serial-attached SCSI (SAS), Serial ATA (SATA) or Fibre Channel (FC).
 You cannot create a filesystem that spans multiple types of disks.

-Goal You can select a filesystem optimized for

-performance or capacity (if appropriate for your system).
+Goal Specifies the goal of the filesystem optimization.
+You can select a filesystem optimized for performance or capacity (if appropriate for your system).
 If you select for capacity, Appliance Manager will use all the available disk space to create the filesystem, although this will usually come at the cost of slower performance.

-Workload You can select a filesystem optimized for

-bandwidth or for I/O per second (IOPS).
+Workload Selects the workload type.
+You can select a filesystem optimized for bandwidth or for I/O per second (IOPS).
 Select Bandwidth when you will have a small set of files and you must perform streaming reads and streaming writes as fast as possible.
 Select IOPS when you will be performing random reads and writes to different sets of files.
 Normally, IOPS will be the better choice.
 If you are optimizing for IOPS, it is best to build one large filesystem.
 In general, there is a cost to having multiple filesystems.

-Available Space

-This displays the available space in gigabytes.
+Available Space Displays the available space in gigabytes (GiB , 1024 megabytes).